Categories |

 Quite the rotation setup here.
 The rotation of the bike pedal crank rotates the chain, which rotates the tire, which rotates the platform on which the paper is mounted.

 Orienting objects, like these stones, into circular or spiral configurations, is another way kids may explore rotation schema.
 Or, they may create those circles and spirals in sand and other sensory materials.
-Providing lots of manipulates supports this activity.
+Providing lots of manipulatives supports this activity.

-Kids will also use items like pinwheels, tops, fidget spinners, hula-hoops, and yo-yos to explore rotation schema.
+Kids will also explore rotation schema with pinwheels, tops, fidget spinners, hula-hoops, and yo-yos.

 As you can see, exploration and play revolving around rotation schema exposes children to a wide range of potential learning.
-It allows them to engage in activities that build their bodies and increases their understanding of how the world works.
+It allows them to engage in activities that build their bodies and increase their understanding of how the world works.

 Contribute content to Playvolution HQ